wizard97/3400_team5electricboogaloo/src/display/README.md

 Look at the draw_kirstin demo to see how to draw bitmaps.
 The bitmap was generated with http://www.digole.com/tools/PicturetoC_Hex_converter.php.

+Any of the public methods in this class are valid and you can use https://github.com/wizard97/3400_team5electricboogaloo/blob/master/src/display/Adafruit-GFX-Library-master/Adafruit_GFX.h

 # Installing all the crap
 Drop both the `Boogaloo-VGA-Graphics-Library` and `Adafruit-GFX-Library-master` folder into Documents/Arduino/libraries/ to install the